On this page10 sections

 analysis_query

-Single unified tool with five modes.
+Single unified tool with six modes.
 Mode is the only required discriminator beyond analysis_id.

 | Mode | Required params | Returns | Use for |